 All children attending our school are required to have a minimum of two identified emergency contacts.
-Any pupil whose absence is causing concern and where it has not been possible to make contact with a parent/carer, will be reported as a Child Absent from Education using the Buckinghamshire Protocol.
-Any absence of a pupil who is currently subject to a child protection or child in need plan is immediately referred to their social worker.
+Any pupil whose absence is causing concern and where it has not been possible to make contact with a parent/carer, will be reported as a Child Missing in Education (CME) using the Buckinghamshire CME Protocol.
+Any absence, of a pupil who is currently subject to a child protection or child in need plan is immediately referred to their social worker.